 What do we mean by Soft Power?

-We conducted an extensive academic literature review, including the pioneering work of Harvard Professor Joseph Nye.
-The following quote summarises our working definition of soft power:
+When we began working on this programme in 2019, we conducted an extensive literature review, including the pioneering work of Harvard Professor Joseph Nye.
+The following quote summarises our definition of soft power:

 “A country’s ability to influence the preferences and behaviours of various actors in the international arena (states, corporations, communities, publics etc.) through attraction or persuasion rather than coercion.”Joseph Nye, Harvard University

-This new Global Soft Power Index report expands on our Nation Brands methodology and focuses on measuring the soft power of different nations around the world.
+The Global Soft Power Index builds on our expertise in valuing and evaluating Nation Brands and focuses on measuring the soft power of different nations around the world.

 Influence, attraction, and persuasion are classic elements of brand strength, and Brand Finance has been conducting an annual Nation Brands study on the world’s most valuable and strongest nation brands for over 15 years.
 This study has provided key benchmarks for diplomats, tourism boards, trade agencies, nation brand consultants and managers.